SarahSternLab/Zhao-et-al./README.md

 ## Overview

-This repository accompanies the research article **"Direct Interoceptive Input to the Insular Cortex Shapes Learned Feeding Behavior"** by Zhe Zhao *et al*.
+This repository accompanies the article **"Direct Interoceptive Input to the Insular Cortex Shapes Learned Feeding Behavior"** by Zhe Zhao *et al*.
 It may contain materials such as:

 - Supplementary code
 - Analysis scripts